 Posted on 14 Aug 2014 22:33

 If you are an American reader, you probably know what bay leaves are.
 You most likely have a small plastic canister of the dried leaves in your spice cabinet.
-You've cooking with them many times.
+You've cooked with them many times.
 But when we think of laurel leaves, we may well think of the Olympic games.
 The laurel leaf was a symbol of victory in ancient Greek mythology.
 It was also a tradition, in Ancient Greece, that a person's hair might be decorated with certain objects that would identify their occupation, or rank, or achievements (such as Olympic victory).
-In the first Olympic games, held in Athens in 776 BCE, the winner of the race was was crowned with an Olive wreath.
+In the first Olympic games, held in Athens in 776 BCE, the winner of the race was crowned with an Olive wreath.
 Later, in the sixth century at the Pythian Games in Delphi, laurel leaf wreaths were awarded1 In the first modern Olympics, in 1896, second place winners received a laurel branch and a copper medal.

 Laurel Wreath, Love, and Victory

 The laurel leaf wreath has its origin in the God Apollo.
 He was in love with Daphne, who was the daughter of the River God, Peneus (identification varies).
 Daphne desired not to marry, and she fled from Apollo's desire, into the woods, where he chased her.
 She asked here father to help her escape, so he turned her into a laurel tree.
 From that day on, Apollo absolved to where a wreath of laurels on his head.
 Pausanias wrote that this association with Apollo was probably the only reason that the laurel crown was awarded in the Pythian games, since they were held at Delphi, sacred to Apollo.
 Although we tend to think of all these ancient Greek events as "games," they were also big religious festivals, and the Pythian festival was in honor of Apollo.
 These games are sometimes known as "Crown Games" because of the wreaths awarded.